GVigne/Molonaviz/molonaviz/docs/TechnicalGuide.md

 If you want to get the general ideas about the backend and frontend for this app, you should refer [to this part of the documentation](#the-backend-frontend-distinction).
 If you prefer to dive directly into API consideration, [see the dedicated paragraphs in the documentation](#api).

+## Python requirements and pip
+Molonaviz is not compatible with Python version under 3.10 (and therefore also isn't compatible with Python 2).
+One of the main reason is that we use type hints with a special syntax using pipes (```|```) introduced in Python 3.10.
+We also will be working with the latest version of PyQt5, and are currently incompatible with PyQt6.

 ## The backend-frontend distinction
 ### Roles and responsabilities